-The Atlas Saxonicus novus (New Saxon Atlas), also known as the Schenker Atlas, is an important Central German atlas from the 18th century.
+The Atlas Saxonicus novus (New Saxony Atlas), also known as the Schenkscher Atlas, is an important central German atlas from the 18th century.

 Ober- and Unterlausitz in 4 sheets each, Meissen and the Mining Map of the Erzgebirge District in 2 sheets each.